luau-lang/luau/rfcs/function-debug-id.md

 `debug.id(value: string | userdata | table | thread | function): string` always returns the identifier unique to that value, and is not possible to override.
 The identifier can be reused after the value associated with it is garbage collected.

-While tables and userdata have individualized metatables, also allowing functions and threads to be passed to `debug.id` would let their type-level `__tostring` be redefined.
-Strings are useful to accept because of long, similar strings.

 ## Drawbacks

 Identifiers being reused has the potential to confuse humans reading them.